PauloGSC/Pong/README.md

 The player who first scores :keycap_ten: points wins.

-While the game is running no one scores a point, the ball' speed increases.
+While the game is running and no one scores a point, the ball' speed increases.

 Every time someone scores, the paddles reduce theirs sizes a little, to add some challenge.